ehlesp/smallab-k8s-pve-guide/G031 - K3s cluster setup 14 ~ Deploying the Headlamp dashboard.md

 ## Testing Headlamp

 Now that you have Headlamp deployed, you can test it if you have enabled its DNS name or hostname in your LAN.
-In this guide, Headlamp will have the hostname `headlamp.homelab.cloud`:
+In this guide, Headlamp has the hostname `headlamp.homelab.cloud`:

 > [!NOTE]
 > **Associate the Headlamp's DNS name or hostname to your Traefik service's IP**\